localstack/docs/content/en/tutorials/chaos-engg-fault-injection-service/index.md

     "description": "A versatile widget that can be used for a variety of purposes.
 Durable, reliable, and affordable."
 }'
 <disable-copy>
-An error occurred (InternalError) when calling the GetResources operation (reached max retries: 4): Failing as per Fault Injection Simulator configuration
+An error occurred (InternalError) when calling the GetResources operation (reached max retries: 4): Failing as per Fault Injection Service configuration
 </disable-copy>
 {{< /command >}}